yujiri8/yujiri.xyz/argument/fizzy_trans.md

 ![screenshot 1](fizzy_trans_1.png)

 Yep.
 You read that right: "physical race doesn't exist".
 I used to tell right-wingers they were committing a strawman when they accused leftists of this, but they're not; there really are a lot of liberals who completely reject the concept of race as even a useful categorization of biological traits.
-Search any search engine for "race is a social construct" for more.
+Search for "race is a social construct" for more.

 To be fair, the argument "Who is "most people"?
 That's a very vague reference" took me off balance.
 If the leftist usage of the terms came to be legitimately the standard, I might have to change my stance on trans pronouns.
 I was actually a bit scared that that might already be true.
 Is it possible?
 Could I actually have to concede that if they pulled some convincing citations?
 But of course they were as source-bare I was.